-Accountability Statement
+Board Chair Accountability Statement

-The 2017/18-2019/20 ICBC Service Plan was prepared under the Board's direction in accordance with the Budget Transparency and Accountability Act and the B.C.
-Reporting Principles.
+The 2017/18 - 2019/20 Insurance Corporation of British Columbia (ICBC) Service Plan was prepared under the Board's direction in accordance with the Budget Transparency and Accountability Act.
 The plan is consistent with government's strategic priorities and fiscal plan.
 The Board is accountable for the contents of the plan, including what has been included in the plan and how it has been reported.
 The Board is responsible for the validity and reliability of the information included in the plan.

-All significant assumptions, policy decisions, events and identified risks as of February 10, 2017 have been considered in preparing the plan.
-The performance measures presented are consistent with the Taxpayer Accountability Principles, ICBC's mandate and goals, and focus on aspects critical to the organization's performance.
+All significant assumptions, policy decisions, events and identified risks, as of August 31, 2017 have been considered in preparing the plan.
+The performance measures presented are consistent with the Budget

+Transparency and Accountability Act, ICBC's mandate and goals, and focus on aspects critical to the organization's performance.
 The targets in this plan have been determined based on an assessment of ICBC's operating environment, forecast conditions, risk assessment and past performance.